Blosc/blogsite/pages/blosc-in-depth.rst

 Yes, it is!

-Blosc is currently being used in various libraries and is able to compress data at a rate that exceeds several petabytes per month worldwide.
+Blosc2 is currently being used in various libraries and is able to compress data at a rate that exceeds several petabytes per month worldwide.
 Fortunately, there haven't been many reports of failures caused by Blosc itself, but we strive to `respond as quickly as possible when such issues do arise <https://www.blosc.org/posts/new-forward-compat-policy/>`_.

 After a long period of testing, C-Blosc2 has entered the production stage in version 2.0.0.
 Additionally, all new releases are guaranteed to read from persistent storage generated from previous releases (as of 2.0.0).